 Using that the terrain is an $x$-monotone polygon and the lower boundary is a single segment, one obtains the following properties.

-\begin{lemma}[Lemmas 3, 4 and 5 in~\cite{DasDM2021}] The backward prolongation of each edge of $E(T_\ell)\cup E(T_r)$ has an endpoint on the base of the terrain; it may be an endpoint of the base.
+\begin{lemma}[Lemmas 3, 4 and 5 in~\cite{DasDM2021}] The backward prolongation of each edge in $E(T_\ell)\cup E(T_r)$ has an endpoint on the base of the terrain; it may be a vertex of the base.
 The segments in $E(T_\ell)$ have positive slope and the segments in $E(T_r)$ have negative slope.

 If the apex of the grounded triangle with largest area is \emph{not} on the boundary of the terrain, then there is an edge $s_\ell$ of $L$ and an edge $s_r$ of $R$ such that: the left side of the triangle is collinear with $s_\ell$, the right side of the triangle is collinear with $s_r$, and the apex of the triangle is the intersection $s_\ell\cap s_r$. \end{lemma}